kbolbotowski/kbolbotowski.github.io/_pages/about.md

 I am an assistant professor of mathematics at the University of Warsaw, and my area of expertise lies at the intersection of two fields in the calculus of variations: optimal transport and optimal structural design.
 The main goal of this webpage is to share some of the research ideas that I have developed together with my collaborators.
 Feel free to [reach out](/contact/) with questions!

-## Topic #1: Kantorovich-Rubinstein duality beyond the first order
+## 1. Kantorovich-Rubinstein duality beyond the first order

 The celebrated K-R theorem states an equality between the 1-Wasserstein distance and a supremum over the set of 1-Lipschitz potentials.
 V.M.
 Zolotarev has brought the latter formulation to higher orders.
 For example, given two *centred* probabilities \\( \mu,\nu \in \mathcal{P}(\mathbb{R}^d)\\) of finite second moments, the 2-Zolotarev distance reads,